The Ultimate Guide To Automatic Pool Cleaners 2020

 - Most do a great job scrubbing and vacuuming the pool.

-- They do not overburden your pool pump and filter.
+- They do not burden your pool pump and filter.

 - They help with water mixing, which makes for a healthier pool and reduces how often you need to run the pump.